OJ17/things-I-learned-wiki/docs/distraction/Cryptocurrency/cryptocurrency.md

 Cryptographic currency.
 Potentially a remedy for government controlled [Fiat](https://www.investopedia.com/terms/f/fiatmoney.asp) currency.

 Part of the reason inflation is sky high is due to government monetary policies and central banks.
-Such as the fed reserve.
+Due to quantitative easing And the constant [printing of money](https://fred.stlouisfed.org/series/M2SL) without any corresponding assets.

 ## Which coins should I buy according to you?: